aleph-im/aleph-docs/docs/execution/persistent.md

 ## Step 2: Run a program in a persistent manner

-To run the program in a persistent manner on the Aleph.im network, use:
+To run the program in a persistent manner on the aleph.im network, use:

 ```shell
 aleph program upload --persistent ./src/ main:app